 a) If an RSNA uses authentication negotiated over IEEE Std 802.1X or FILS authentication in an infrastructure BSS, an SME establishes an RSNA as follows:

-It identifies the AP as an RSNA AP from the AP’s Beacon, (#258, #292)DMG Beacon, Announce, Information Response, FILS Discovery, or Probe Response frames. (#258, #292)(#258, #292)
+It identifies the AP as an RSNA AP from the AP’s Beacon, Privacy Beacon(#258, #292), DMG Beacon, Announce, Information Response, FILS Discovery, or Probe Response frames.

+NOTE- As described in 10.71.8.3(Steering to BPE AP MLD), the STA might identify an AP affiliated with a BPE AP MLD by using the AP’s anonymized link address and the Neighbor Report element that is received from the associated AP. (#258, #292)

+11) If the AP is affiliated with a BPE AP MLD, the SME programs the identity key if the key is not already programmed into the MAC to identify the AP MLDs with that configured identity key from its Privacy Beacon frames. (#258, #292)

 b) If an RSNA is based on a PSK or password in an infrastructure BSS, an SME establishes an RSNA

 as follows:

-(#258, #292)
+10) If the AP is affiliated with a BPE AP MLD, the SME programs the identity key if the key is not already programmed into the MAC for identifying the AP MLDs with that configured identity key from its Privacy Beacon frames. (#258, #292)

 e) If an RSNA allows for confidentiality only (no authentication) in an infrastructure BSS, an SME

 establishes an RSNA as follows:

-(#258, #292)
+10) If the AP is affiliated with a BPE AP MLD, the SME programs the identity key into the MAC for identifying the AP MLD from its Privacy Beacon frames. (#258, #292)

 12.6.1 Security associations

 12.6.1.1.1 General